 Master of Arts Program

-A student in this plan must successfully complete at least 36 hours of graduate work to receive the Master of Arts degree.
-A minimum of 24 hours must be taken in the History Department.
-This includes 12 hours taken at the 5000-level in a geographic area of concentration (US, Europe, or World) and 12 hours of electives.
+A student in the MA academic preparatory concentration (thesis track) must successfully complete at least 36 hours of graduate work to receive the Master of Arts degree.
+A minimum of 24 hours must be taken in the Department of History at Texas Tech.
+All Department of History graduate courses meet face-to-face (no online courses are offered).
+The coursework includes 12 hours taken at the 5000-level in one of three geographic areas of concentration (United States, Europe, or World) and 12 hours of elective graduate coursework.
 Of the electives, 6 hours must be chosen from geographic areas outside of the student's geographic area of concentration.
-Also of the electives, students must take a minimum of 6 hours at the 5000-level and may take no more than 6 hours at the 7000-level.
-Students must also complete HIST 5304 (The Nature of History) and HIST 6301 (Research Methods Seminar) in the first semester they are offered after the student's admission to the program.
-History 5304 and 6301 must also be taken before completing 6 hours of HIST 6000 (Master's Thesis).
-Within this framework, students are strongly advised to plan their programs with the advice and consent of the Graduate Advisor and their thesis director.
+Students must complete the required HIST 5304 and HIST 6301 courses in the first semester they are offered after the student's admission to the program.
+HIST 5304 must be taken before HIST 6301.
+HIST 5304 and HIST 6301 must also be taken before completing 6 hours of thesis hours (HIST 6000).
+Students cannot take more than 6 hours at the 7000-level.
+Within this framework, students are strongly advised to plan their programs with the advice and consent of the Graduate Program Coordinator, the Director of Graduate Studies, and their primary faculty advisor.

 Foreign Language Requirement